 With any electronically created image there is a grid, or an array made of dots or squares that are called pixels.
 This is true for a live dot flip board, a direct view LED display, OLED, LCD, DLP, D-ILA, Micro LED quantum dots, or any other technology.
 This pixel structure is the base component of the image.
 An image (size?) is simply a sum of many pixels that each light up to a specific brightness or color to create a completed image.
 Pixels have a few major things they all share regardless of technology.

-Today I am talking about relative position i.e. how close each pixel is from a center line to the next pixel’s center line.
-This pixel to pixel distance or space is the display pixel density and is calculated using a variable that have labelled P because it also equal to the total pixel size.
+Today I am talking about relative position i.e. how close each pixel is from a centerline to the next pixel’s centerline.
+This pixel to pixel distance or space is the display pixel density and is calculated using a variable that has labeled P because it also equals the total pixel size.
 The closer the pixels are the more density there is in a display.
 The closer the pixels are the more pixels there are per square meter or foot.
-But P isn’t relative and can be found two ways.
+But P isn’t relative and can be found in two ways.

-Shown both ways if you triple the density, 12 x 12 pixels you have 144 pixels or 3x3 = 9.
+Shown both ways if you triple the density, 12 x 12 pixels you have 144 pixels or 3×3 = 9.
 16 x 9 = 144.
 But why do a difference rather than an array you may ask?
-Well, the answer is that if you have a display that is not a complete array, when you calculate the pixels you have to subtract out the non-full array section.
-In a difference if there were 100 pixels before and you double the pixel density you have 400 pixels regardless of where they are.
-So, it can be easier at times to use a total pixel count difference rather than using a X, Y axis count.
+Well, the answer is that if you have a display that is not a complete array when you calculate the pixels you have to subtract out the non-full array section.
+In a difference, if there were 100 pixels before and you double the pixel density you have 400 pixels regardless of where they are.
+So, it can be easier at times to use a total pixel count difference rather than using an X, Y-axis count.
 It depends on what you are solving for.